Status Fully permitted for construction

 Equinox Gold acquired a 50% interest in the Greenstone Project through its acquisition of Premier Gold Mines, and acquired an additional 10% from Orion Mine Finance Group in April 2021.
 The project will be advanced in a 60/40 joint venture partnership by Equinox Gold and Orion through their ownership in the Greenstone Gold Mines Partnership, which manages the project.

-In December 2020, Premier Gold completed an updated feasibility study for the project, outlining the design of an open-pit mine producing more than 5 million ounces of gold over an initial 14-year mine life.
+In December 2020, Premier Gold filed an updated feasibility study for the project, outlining the design of an open-pit mine producing more than 5 million ounces of gold over an initial 14-year mine life.

 Highlights (100% basis, $1,400/oz base case gold price)